J-Sarnoff/RoundFast.jl/README.md

 # RoundFast.jl
-Fast directed rounding for inline arithmetic, very fast with hardware fma.
+Fast directed rounding for inline arithmetic.

-I used https://github.com/johnmyleswhite/Benchmarks.jl for relative timing.

 With addition and subtraction, I get better than 10x speedup.